dotnet/docs-maui/docs/user-interface/controls/shapes/index.md

 `Shape` defines the following properties:

 - `Aspect`, of type `Stretch`, describes how the shape fills its allocated space.
 The default value of this property is `Stretch.None`.
-- `Fill`, of type `Brush`, indicates the brush used to paint the shape's interior.
+- `Fill`, of type <xref:Microsoft.Maui.Controls.Brush>, indicates the brush used to paint the shape's interior.
-- `Stroke`, of type `Brush`, indicates the brush used to paint the shape's outline.
+- `Stroke`, of type <xref:Microsoft.Maui.Controls.Brush>, indicates the brush used to paint the shape's outline.
 - `StrokeDashArray`, of type `DoubleCollection`, which represents a collection of `double` values that indicate the pattern of dashes and gaps that are used to outline a shape.
 - `StrokeDashOffset`, of type `double`, specifies the distance within the dash pattern where a dash begins.
 The default value of this property is 0.0.
 - `StrokeLineCap`, of type `PenLineCap`, describes the shape at the start and end of a line or segment.
 The default value of this property is `PenLineCap.Flat`.